LPhD/Jess/docs/source/index.rst

 `Alwin Maier <https://www.tu-braunschweig.de/sec/team/alwin>`_ at the `Institute of Systems Security <https://www.tu-braunschweig.de/sec>`_ of the Technische Universitaet Braunschweig.
 It is part of the octopus project for graph-based program analysis tools.
-Joern generates *code property graphs*, a novel graph representation that exposes the code's syntax, control-flow, data-flow and type information in a joint data structure.
+Jess generates *code property graphs*, a novel graph representation that exposes the code's syntax, control-flow, data-flow and type information in a joint data structure.
 Code property graphs are stored in an Titan DB graph